xxfoundation/elixxir-xxdk-dev-docs/docusaurus-site/docs/getting-started.md

   "io/ioutil"
 	"fmt"
 	"os"

-  // external
-  jww "github.com/spf13/jwalterweatherman" // logging
 )
 ```

 You will need to import a few more packages along the way.
 However, we want to avoid unused import warnings from the compiler, so we will include them as needed.
-It is straightforward to switch the external libraries out for any alternatives you prefer.

 :::tip
 1. To ensure you are using the latest release version of the client, you can run `go get gitlab.com/elixxir/client@release`.
 This will update your `go.mod` file automatically.